 To combat this problem, most recording platforms incorporate a feature called volume ducking or echo cancellation.
 What this does is effectively silence the guest’s microphone while the host is speaking, and vice-versa.
 If headphones aren’t worn, problems arise when two people speak at the same time or in quick succession.
 The voices will drop out and become garbled as a result.

 Using headphones is the solution.
 This is by far the most common audio issue we see in podcast recordings.
 It’s a shame since it’s one of the most easily fixed!

-Even the more advanced wireless Bluetooth headsets such as the Apple AirPods have microphones built-in for voice recording.
+Even the more advanced wireless Bluetooth headsets such as the Apple AirPods have microphones for voice recording.

 Our only recommendation with using these types of products is to ensure the guest isn’t moving a lot or rubbing the area near the microphone.
-Even the sound of a beard rubbing against the mic can be loud and distracting, so be extra mindful.
+Even the sound of a beard or clothing rubbing against the mic can be loud and distracting, so be extra mindful.
 If you notice this happening, feel free to stop your interview for a moment and try to resolve the issue with the guest.
 The pause can be edited out and you avoid the risk of ruining the interview audio.

 More Audio Tips

 What else can you do to help ensure great guest audio on your podcast?
 In addition to using headphones and a good microphone, here are a few more reminders for the guest:

 - Record in an area with low echo and low external noise.

 - Be mindful of any noise sources such as tapping, playing with a pen, or squeaky chairs.